sjreive/bar-chart-project/README.md

     - barWidth adjusts the width of the bars based on the number of inputs and the width of the viewport and adds generic labels

     - generateYAxis generates the vertical line (Y Axis) for the chart

     - generateYScale calculates & generates Y axis labels.

-    - generateXLabels(input) generates the horizontall line for the X Axis
+    - generateXLabels generates the horizontall line for the X Axis

-    - generateXLabels(input) generates HTML label for each element in the array
+    - generateXLabels generates HTML label for each element in the array from the keys in the "data" object

-    - generateDataLabelSpace(input) appends a div to each bar in the chart to provide space for the label
+    - generateDataLabelSpace appends a div to each bar in the chart to provide space for the label

-    - generateLabels(input) appends text to the label space div which matches the input array.
+    - generateLabels appends text to the label space div which matches the input array.
+User can specify if labels should be at the top, center, or bottom of the bar.

+    - generateTitle allows the user to specify a title, as well as the title font size & colour

 ***********
 ISSUES/BUGS
 ***********
-- Y axis labels are rouding incorrectly for small numbers.
+- Y axis labels round incorrectly for small numbers.
 - Y axis ticks are very close but don't quite align with actual values.
+- Chart does not scale appropriately when a height larger than 300 is specified.

 **********
 NEXT STEPS
 **********
-- Add function that generates Chart Area
-- Add function that generates chartspace, y axis space and x axis space
-- Add option to position label at center or bottom of the bar
-- Create a function that when you click on the label a prompt box allows you to change it
+- Allow createBars function to accept & loop through an array of values for each key passed in the "data" object to create a stacked bar chart

 *********
 RESOURCES